nats-io/nats.net/tools/site_src/documentation/advanced/opentelemetry.md

 Every subject-valued tag has inbox subjects collapsed to `inbox`; see [Span Names and Redacting Subjects](#span-names-and-redacting-subjects).

+### Service Endpoint Spans

+A service endpoint is the server side of a request, so its receive activity is the span the handling belongs to and not just the delivery.
+It stays open until the handler returns, so its duration covers handler time, and it is `Activity.Current` while the handler runs, so activities the handler starts nest under it without any wiring.

+An exception out of the handler is recorded on that span as an `exception` event and sets its status to `Error`.
+That includes `NatsSvcEndpointException`, which is also the way an endpoint reports an error back to the caller.

 ### Replies Carrying Stored Trace Context